szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``DPI factor``: DPI factor.
 Restart of the application is required for this option to take effect.
 Default: 1.0.

+* ``Auto-collapse user message (px)`` - Auto-collapse user message after N pixels of height, set to 0 to disable auto-collapse.

 * ``Display tips (help descriptions)``: Display help tips, Default: True.

 * ``Store dialog window positions``: Enable or disable dialogs positions store/restore, Default: True.

 * ``Use theme colors in chat window``: Use color theme in chat window, Default: True.

+**Code syntax**

+* ``Code syntax highlight``: Syntax highlight theme in code blocks. `WebEngine / Chromium` render mode only.

+* ``Disable syntax highlight``: Option to disable syntax highlighting in code blocks. `WebEngine / Chromium` render mode only.

+* ``Max chars to highlight (static)``: Sets the maximum number of characters to be highlighted in static content.
+Set to 0 to disable. `WebEngine / Chromium` render mode only.

+* ``Max lines to highlight (static)``: Sets the maximum number of lines to be highlighted in static content.
+Set to 0 to disable. `WebEngine / Chromium` render mode only.

+* ``Max lines to highlight (real-time)``: Sets the maximum number of lines to be highlighted in real-time stream mode.
+Set to 0 to disable. `WebEngine / Chromium` render mode only.

+* ``Highlight every N chars (real-time)``: Sets the interval for highlighting every N characters in real-time stream mode. `WebEngine / Chromium` render mode only.

+* ``Highlight every N line (real-time)``: Sets the interval for highlighting every N lines in real-time stream mode. `WebEngine / Chromium` render mode only.

 **Files and attachments**